Gender and religion: Creation myths about human gender

 and that women as well as men are included in God's image.
 The first man, Adam, has been viewed as a spiritual being or an ideal who can be distinguished as both male and female; an androgynous being with no sex.
 Pierre Chaunu argues that Genesis' gender-inclusive conception of humanity contrasts sharply with the views of gender found in older literature from surrounding cultures, and suggests a higher status of women in western society due to Judæo-Christian influence, and based on this verse.
 Some scholars, such as Philo, argue that the "sexes" were developed through an accidental division of the "true self" which existed prior to being assigned with gender.

 In other accounts, man is created first, followed by woman.
 This is the case in the creation account of Genesis 2, where the first woman (Eve) is created from the rib of the first man (Adam), as a companion and helper.
+This story about Adam and Eve shows that God created two genders, a woman from a man.
+God also told the woman that she can only desire the man and that he shall rule over her.
+This is the earliest idea in catholic religion that says women should only be attracted and loyal to men, therefore supporting the claim that there is only a woman for a man.
 These two gender creation stories imagine the ideal of the unitary self.
 However, the unitary self is either androgynous or physically male; both of which are masculine in configuration.

 In Plato's Symposium, Aristophanes provides an account to explain gender and romantic attraction.

 There were originally three sexes: the all-male, the all-female, and the "androgynous", who was half man, half woman.
 As punishment for attacking the gods, each was split in half.
 The halves of the androgynous being became heterosexual men and women, while the halves of the all-male and all-female became gays and lesbians, respectively.